Moment methods in energy minimization: New bounds for Riesz minimal energy problems: Introduction

-The case of $5$ particles on $S^2$ is particularly interesting because it is one of the simplest mathematical models that admits a phase transition, where by a \emph{phase transition} we mean that a slight change of the pair potential results in a discontinuous jump from one global optimum to another.
-The \emph{Riesz $s$-energy} of a configuration $\{x_1, \ldots, x_N\} \subseteq S^2$ is given by
+The case of $5$ particles on $S^2$ is particularly interesting because it is one of the simplest mathematical models admitting a phase transition, where by a \emph{phase transition} we mean that a slight change of the pair potential $F$ results in a discontinuous jump from one global optimum to another.
+Consider for instance the \emph{Riesz $s$-energy} potential $F(c) = \mathrm{sign}(s)/c^s$.
+In \cite{MelnikKnopSmith1977} it is conjectured that the configuration consisting of the vertices of the triangular bipyramid is optimal for $0 < s \leq s^* := 15.048\dotso$, and the configuration consisting of the vertices of a square pyramid (where the latitude of the base depends on the value of $s$) is optimal for $s \geq s^*$.
+There is much recent progress on this problem \cites{Schwartz2016, Schwartz2016b}, and in the book \cite{Schwartz2016b} Schwartz proves this conjecture for all $s$ between $0$ and a number slightly bigger than $s^*$.